 * First, please check if you can find the answer you’re looking for on the Tips, tricks and examples page, as well as on K2-asset Online Documentation page.
 See also the comments below the articles here, or in the Unity forums.
 If it is not there, you may contact me, but please don’t do it on weekends or holidays.

 * If you e-mail me, please include your invoice number.
-I provide free e-mail support for the first 3 months after the product purchase (limited to max 10 issues).
 More information regarding e-mail support can be found here.

 * Please mind, you can always update your K2-asset free of charge, from the Unity Asset store.

 How to run the demo scenes:

 1. (Kinect-v2) Download and install Kinect for Windows SDK v2.0.
 The download link is below.

 2. (Kinect-v2) If you want to use Kinect speech recognition, download and install the Speech Platform Runtime, as well as EN-US (and other needed) language packs.
 The download links are below.

 4. Import this package into new Unity project.

 5. Open ‘File / Build settings’ and switch to ‘PC, Mac & Linux Standalone’.
 The target platform should be ‘Windows’ and architecture – ‘x86_64’.

 6. Make sure that ‘Direct3D11’ is the first option in the ‘Auto Graphics API for Windows’-list setting, in ‘Player Settings / Other Settings / Rendering’.

 7. Open and run a demo scene of your choice, from a subfolder of ‘K2Examples/KinectDemos’-folder.
-The short descriptions of all demo scenes are available here.
+Short descriptions of all demo scenes are available here.